• Skip to primary navigation

 • In a small bowl, combine brown sugar, salt, paprika and pepper.
 Rub it over entire pork tenderloin.
 Wrap the pork with the bacon slices, securing each with a toothpick.

 • In a large cast iron or oven proof skillet, heat oil over medium-high heat until it sizzles.
-Add the tenderloin and sear, letting it cook undisturbed until it’s golden brown, about 6-8 minutes.
-Turn to other side and cook until it is also brown.
+Add the tenderloin and sear for about 5 minutes.
+Turn to other side and cook until it is brown.

-• In a small bowl combine the jam and mustard and brush all of it over the tenderloin.
+• In a small bowl combine the jam and mustard and brush it on all sides of the tenderloin.

-• Place in the oven and cook until thermometer reads 140º to 150º, about 10-14 minutes.
-Remove from oven and loosely tent with foil.
-Rest for 10-15 minutes to allow it to finish cooking.
+• Place in the oven and cook until a meat thermometer reads 135), about 10-15 minutes, depending on the thickness.
+Remove from the oven and loosely tent with foil.
+Rest for 10 minutes to allow it to finish cooking.
 Remove toothpicks and slice.
-(You want to serve pork between 145º to 160º.
+(You want to serve pork at 145º.
 The temperature will increase by about 10º while tented)

 Nutrition